tynet94/SmartThings/README.md

 # Cloud Beta Updates and Objectives
-    UPDATES (Dallas, Texas USA times uploaded to GitHub) 08-09 (0700) -  Minor.
+    UPDATES (Dallas, Texas USA times uploaded to GitHub) 08-09 (1330) -  CRITICAL.
+Updated Service Manager (addDevices) to correct typo causing failure to install of LB110 bulbs.
+    08-09 (0700) -  Minor.
 Updated Service Manager for additional logging and limiting the automatic getToken to three times w/o user intervention.
 Updated Installation Instructions to ask user to open logging and copy log if there are errors on install.